greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 13 (2015).md

 ```

-### Sound doesn't work after upgrading to kernel 4.4 / Microphone input under 4.5
+### Sound doesn't work after upgrading to kernel 4.4+

 You need to do two cold boots (*don't* reboot; shutdown and turn back on again) to make sound work again.
 This is necessary because I2S support was enabled in the Arch 4.4 stock kernel, and the XPS 13's embedded controller requires two cold boots to recognize changes in the sound chipset mode.

-See the Audio section above for more information.
+Refer to the Audio section above for more info, as well as the [BBS thread](https://bbs.archlinux.org/viewtopic.php?id=208674) and [Arch bug report](https://bugs.archlinux.org/task/47989).

-It is reported that recompiling the kernel with the CONFIG_ACPI_REV_OVERRIDE_POSSIBLE option will re-enable the microphone.
-See the [BBS thread](https://bbs.archlinux.org/viewtopic.php?id=208674) and [bug report](https://bugs.archlinux.org/task/47989) for information.

-As of late April 2016, the default Arch kernel 4.5, in the testing repo, appears to support all sound functions without being custom compiled.
-It appears to be necessary to bring up pavucontrol and toggle between mic input sources to "kickstart" the mic input.

 ## See also